Mentor with AFSF

 Mentoring with AFSF entails the following 3 (or 4) components:

-1. Share your own professional experiences:
+1. Share your professional experiences:

 • the field you’re in, the scope of work you do